 The heralds of Llofir often appear as humanoids infested with rot.

-Some magicians believe that Llofir's interest in rot and decay extends beyond the physical, literal manifestation of decomposition and include the philosophical idea that complex structures such as societies and Empire also need to be periodically killed and broken down so that new societies can grow from the 'mulch' they leave behind.
-This would be a very sophisticated position for a Spring Eternal to take, but not entirely inconsistent with the 'long view' that Llofir appears to take.
+Some magicians believe that Llofir's interest in rot and decay extends beyond the physical, literal manifestation of decomposition and includes the philosophical idea that complex structures such as societies and empires also need to be periodically killed and broken down so that new societies can grow from the 'mulch' they leave behind.
+This would be a very sophisticated position for a Spring eternal to take, but not entirely inconsistent with the 'long view' that Llofir appears to take.

 In 380YE, Llofir was responsible for a wave of Spring magic that swept across newly-liberated Reikos.
 In the process, it claimed the region of Tamarbode for itself.
-In the years that followed, it resisted Imperial efforts to reclaim the region while simultaneously offering to provide assistance to the efforts to fight the Vallorn.
-In Summer 383YE, a combined operation by the Wolves of War and the Towerjacks ultimately destroyed Llofir's Garden and drove the eternal's forces back into the Spring realm.
-It is likely Llofir will be reticent to be involved with Imperial magicians again for some time to come.
+In the years that followed, it resisted Imperial efforts to reclaim the region while simultaneously offering to provide assistance to the efforts to fight the vallorn.
+The Winter Solstice 382YE saw Llofir placed under enmity by the Conclave.
+Then in Summer 383YE, a combined operation by the Wolves of War and the Towerjacks ultimately destroyed Llofir's Garden and drove the eternal's forces back into the Spring realm.
+Llofir was less than pleased, to put it mildly.

 Boons